Bovey0809/Bovey0809.github.io/_posts/2017-11-03-test-image.md

 # Test whether it is the reason of post layout.

 # two files together i can;t figure out where it comes from.

-# work flow

-1.  write the org notes.
-2.  export using project function.
-    1.  export notes to md.
-    2.  export static files to /images/folder.
-3.  modify the md file's links.(hopefully it can be done by export function itself)

-# 工作流程

-1.  写org
-2.  生成md, 生成static
-3.  static 链接更改.